Date of Degree

 A Bayesian approach was used to analyze the effect of distracting tasks on driving performance of TBI drivers in an on-road study.
 A simulator study of non-TBI drivers was used to develop prior distributions of parameter estimates.
 The distracting tasks include a CD selecting task, a coin sorting task, and a radio tuning task.
 All of the tasks contained visual-manual components and the coin sorting task contained an additional cognitive component associated with counting the currency.
 This suggests that TBI drivers exhibited worse driving performance during a coin sorting task than the non-TBI drivers in terms of the standard deviation of speed and maximum lateral acceleration of the vehicle.
 This suggests that the cognitive component of the coin sorting task may be causing the decreased performance for the TBI drivers.
 Across all tasks, TBI drivers spent a larger percent of the task duration looking at the task with a larger number of glances towards the distraction task than the non-TBI drivers.

 Driver distractions with cognitive components may be especially problematic for TBI drivers.
 Future work should investigate if this effect is consistent across more complex cognitive driver distraction tasks (e.g., cell phone usage) for this population.
 Additionally, future work should validate the high proportion of TBI drivers involved in multiple crashes.

 Bayesian statistics, crash data, driver distraction, driving performance, traumatic brain injuries

 Copyright 2010 David Michael Neyens

 Neyens, David Michael.
-"Driver distraction: implications for individuals with traumatic brain injuries." dissertation, University of Iowa, 2010.
+"Driver distraction: implications for individuals with traumatic brain injuries."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.